jimshowalter/architecture-enforcer/README.md

 Paired components:

-* Move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of the API portions of components being aware anything has changed.
+* Move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of component APIs being aware anything has changed.

 * Enforce the idea that calls are only allowed to "come in through the front door".